Higher order weighted Dirichlet type spaces with poly-superharmonic weights and Dirichlet type operators of finite order: Introduction and main results

+We remark that if $\overrightarrow{\mu}= (\mu_0,\mu_1,\ldots,\mu_{m})\in (\mathcal D')^{m}\times M_+(\overline{\D})$ is a normalized allowable $(m+1)$-tuple, then the operator $M_z$ on $\mathscr D_{\overrightarrow{\mu}}$ is an $(m+1)$-isometry if and only if $\mu_m$ is supported on $\T,$ that is, $\mu_m\in M_+(\T).$ And in that case the model spaces $\mathscr D_{\overrightarrow{\mu}}$ coincides with the model spaces for cyclic $(m+1)$-isometries as described by Rydhe in \cite[Theorem 3.1]{Rydhe19}.
+Moreover the case of $m=1,$ gives us the model for every cyclic completely hyperexpansive operators on a Hilbert spaces extending the model theorem by S. Richter in \cite[Theorem 5.1]{Richter91} and A. Aleman in \cite[IV, Theorem 2.5]{1993multiplication}.
+In this way, our results provide a natural extension and unification of the existing model theories for cyclic completely hyperexpansive operators, and cyclic $m$-isometries within a single higher-order framework.

 The organization of the paper is as follows.
-In Section 2, we mention a few basic properties of the polyharmonic Green-Almansi function $G_k(z,\zeta).$ Using those properties we obtain various useful properties of the associated weighted Dirichlet integral $D_{\zeta,k}(f)$ for $\zeta\in \mathbb D.$
+In Section~2, we collect basic properties of the polyharmonic Green–Almansi function $G_k(z,\zeta)$ and use them to derive key properties of the associated weighted Dirichlet integrals $D_{\zeta,k}(f)$ for $\zeta \in \mathbb{D}.$